gazebosim/gz-sim/tutorials/apply_force_torque.md

 On the dialog, write `10000` on the `X` field under `Force`.
 Click on the force vector to make the rotation tool appear.
-Drag the blue circle to rotate the force so that it is alligned with the `Y` direction.
+Drag the blue circle to rotate the force around the `Z` axis so that it is aligned with the `Y` direction.
 Notice how the XYZ fields changed, but not the magnitude.
 Press `Apply Force` to see the model move in the `Y` direction.

 ![Rotation tool](https://raw.githubusercontent.com/gazebosim/gz-sim/main/tutorials/files/apply_force_torque/RotationTool.png)